County reports 65 new COVID-19 cases as move to yellow tier possible this week

 More than 4.21 million doses have been received by the county, with more than 3.78 million administered.

-A full list of available vaccination sites can be found at www.sandiegocounty.gov/content/sdc/hhsa/programs/phs/community_epidemiology/dc/ 2019-nCoV/vaccines.html.
+A full list of available vaccination sites is available on the county’s website.